georgiee/coding-for-kids/slides.md

 # [fit] _**Screaming Carrots**_

 ---
+^ My name is Georgios Kaleadis

-^ I'm Georgios Kaleadis, 34 years old
+^ I'm 34 years old

-^ I'm living in Munich and I'm a Principal Frontend Developer for Sinnerschrader
+^ and I live in Munich workign for Sinnerschrader as a Principal Frontend Developer

 ^ In my spare time I teach coding to kids